raduionita/project-chimera/README.md

 - sys: os + fs + timer
 - logger: custom manipulators + multiple strategies (+file) + loggin w/ defines & macros
 - logger: make CLogger::dbg/nfo/wrn/err reference to CLogger not ELevel or ELevel into a class
-- logger: should get instance on app instance / solve the unique_ptr init problemcccccclctidrvbijekchniftkvffbvndtrivvlfjtduv
+- logger: should get instance on app getSingleton / solve the unique_ptr init problem
 - registries should init only on app init | use CSingleton & CPointer

 - style (window) switcher